 What Is Psoriasis and What Are the Different Kinds?

-You probably hear about it occasionally in ads for various medications, and might find yourself asking: what is psoriasis?
-It’s a chronic skin disease that commonly causes itchy red spots.
-It can also cause “scales” that vary between white and silver tones, depending on the severity of the condition.
-Keep reading to learn more.
+Psoriasis is a chronic skin disease that commonly causes itchy red spots.
+It can also cause “scales” that vary between white and silver tones, depending on the severity of the condition and the type of psoriasis.

 What are the types of psoriasis?